TuomoNieminen/Helsinki-Open-Data-Science/README.md

 To learn more about the structure of a DataCamp course, check out the <a href=https://www.datacamp.com//teach/documentation#tab_course_structure target="_blank">documentation</a>.

 Every DataCamp exercise consists of different parts, read up about them <a href=https://www.datacamp.com//teach/documentation#tab_code_exercises target="_blank">here</a>.
 A very important part about DataCamp exercises is to provide automated personalized feedback to students.
 In R, these so-called Submission Correctness Tests (SCTs) are written with the <a href=https://github.com/datacamp/testwhat target="_blank">`testwhat`</a> package.
-SCTs for Python exercises are coded up with <a href=https://github.com/datacamp/pythonwhat target="_blank">`pythonwhat`</a>.
 Check out the GitHub repositories' wiki pages for more information and examples.

-Want to learn more?
-Check out the <a href=https://www.datacamp.com//teach/documentation target="_blank">documentation</a> on teaching at DataCamp.
+For more information check out the <a href=https://www.datacamp.com//teach/documentation target="_blank">documentation</a> on teaching at DataCamp.

-*Happy teaching!*
+## Datasets

+The data found in the 'datasets' folder of this repository are used in the DataCamp exercises.
+The files with data related filename extensions in the 'datasets' folder are automatically uploaded to amazon S3 servers.

+The links to the currently used data files can be seen from the chapterx.Rmd files.
+The links to new files can be seen from the course build log under datacamp.com/teach.
+There is also information about uploading assets in the DataCamp [teach documentation](https://www.datacamp.com/teach/documentation#tab_upload_assets)